 I was angry.
 Again, I was the little boy who made cigarettes for his Grandpa without understanding the implications.
 This time though, I had the skills to make a difference.

-Since I have also been involved in pharmaceutical research for nearly 20 years, I brought my nursing skills and my research skills together to combat the industry that throws toxic chemicals into a product, slaps a pink ribbon on the box and betrays the very consumer who thinks they're buying a product with a conscience.
+Since I have also been involved in pharmaceutical research for nearly 20 years, I brought my nursing skills and my research skills together to combat an industry that throws toxic chemicals into a product, slaps a pink ribbon on the box, and betrays the very consumer who thinks they're buying a product with a conscience.

-I had to restore balance to that personal equation.
+I had to restore balance to this personal equation.
 So, my first product would be called 'Restoration'.

 Essentially, I want all my products to be the most effective, healthy, and organic skin cosmetic it can be.
 I want it to be something you can feel good about using, look good from using, and can feel safe sharing with others.

 My hobby is my crusade.
 My competition?
 A goliath.
 My skin cream was good enough to get into Whole Foods, but they need more products... more product diversification.
 This will come.
 What makes me think this?

 The Environmental Working Group rates my cream a "1".
 Water rates a "0".